crankmanser/sphec-meter/Project_Manifest.md

 ## Current Task (What We Are Doing)

-* **Diagnose and Resolve Stateless Auto-Tuner.**
-    * **Goal:** To create a 100% stateful and iterative implementation of the `GuidedTuningEngine`.
-    * **Problem:** The current implementation produces the same results on every pass.
-It is not refining the tune as intended.
-    * **Next Step:** A full architectural review of the `GuidedTuningEngine`'s logic is required.
-The algorithm must be redesigned to correctly implement the "Iterative Refinement" strategy, where each pass analyzes the output of the *current* filter settings and proposes an improvement.
-All further pBIOS development is blocked until this issue is resolved.
+* **Implement and Validate the "Holistic, Characterization-Driven Iterative Refinement" Algorithm.**
+    * **Goal:** To translate the new, definitive algorithm design into code and validate its performance on hardware.
+    * **Next Step:** Generate the new `GuidedTuningEngine.cpp` that implements the intelligent, stateful heuristics for both the HF and LF filter stages.
+All other tasks are blocked until the auto-tuner is fully functional and effective.